jkikstra/strong-climate-action-is-worth-it/README.md

 # strong-climate-action-is-worth-it
-Replication code for "Strong climate action is worth it" in Nature Climate Change
+Replication code for "Strong climate action is worth it" in Nature Climate Change.

+Authors: Jarmo S. Kikstra and Paul Waidelich